 Clem: why didn’t you care all that much about Ripken’s streak?!
 It was a huge feat!

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 6 September 2020 16:48 (eight months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 6 September 2020 16:48 (one year ago) link

 Dean Kremer didn't look half bad today!